 It is also possible to make pull requests via the command line.
 A guide on how to do so is available here.

 In your GitHub repository you should include a license to allow others to re-use your work legally.
-GitHub makes this very easy, simply click the “Create new file” button, name it “License.md” and a drop down menu will appear offering you a selection to choose from.
-The legalese can seem intimidating however this website offers a very simple mechanism to help you pick the best license for your project.
+GitHub makes this very easy, simply click the "Create new file" button, name it "License.md" and a drop down menu will appear offering you a selection to choose from.
+The legalese can seem intimidating however the software licenses section offers high level overview of the different license types.

 You should also include a readme file where you include useful information about what the project is, how to use it and how to contribute to it.
 Switching between projects in your work is common, let alone that you might need to poke at your own previous projects from time to time.
 This information will also assist you collaborators, and your future employer might want to check your existing GitHub projects.